kevncobb/limed9/docroot/libraries/chartjs/docs/axes/cartesian/category.md

-# Category Cartesian Axis
+# Category Axis

-If global configuration is used, labels are drawn from one of the label arrays included in the chart data.
+If the global configuration is used, labels are drawn from one of the label arrays included in the chart data.
 If only `data.labels` is defined, this will be used.
 If `data.xLabels` is defined and the axis is horizontal, this will be used.
 Similarly, if `data.yLabels` is defined and the axis is vertical, this property will be used.
 Using both `xLabels` and `yLabels` together can create a chart that uses strings for both the X and Y axes.

-Specifying any of the settings above defines the x axis as `type: category` if not defined otherwise.
-For more fine-grained control of category labels it is also possible to add `labels` as part of the category axis definition.
+Specifying any of the settings above defines the x-axis as `type: 'category'` if not defined otherwise.
+For more fine-grained control of category labels, it is also possible to add `labels` as part of the category axis definition.
 Doing so does not apply the global defaults.

 ## Category Axis Definition